6 decor mistakes that will cheapen your home

 Curious to know if you’re making the right choices when it comes to your interiors?

 Why not chat to the experts?
-At BOWERBIRD, we’re always willing to share our interior advice with our customers and whether you opt for our regular property styling offering or BOWERBIRD BLACK – where there’s no upfront payment and you only pay for your styling when you sell (from your settlement!) – making the right design choices when it comes to your interiors is our bread and butter.
+At BOWERBIRD Interiors we’re always willing to share our interior advice with our customers.
+Whether you’re opting to sell your house, or even keeping your home but simply looking for a refresh, making the right design choices when it comes to your interiors is our bread and butter.

 But, if you’re looking to give your home a little love right now – here are some of the most common styling mistakes that instantly cheapen your home… and how to avoid them!

 If you think light fixtures aren’t important, think again.
 Updating lighting can be an inexpensive way to transform a room and improve the overall aesthetic.
 Think of lighting as the jewellery of your interior space.
 Even a simple plug-in can add sophisticated elegance and comfort to a room.
 Shop around and mix high street buys with bespoke pieces.
 Investing in a large show-stopping pendant light will always be a good buy.